philipsd6/SuperSlicer_to_Orca_scripts/README.md

 - `--force-output`: Forces the script to output the converted JSON files to the output directory specified with `--outdir`.
 Use this option if you do not want the new files to be placed in your OrcaSlicer settings folder.
 (Optional)
 - `-h`, `--help`: Displays usage information.

-## Contributing

-Contributions to this project are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License